cdl-geneseo/geneseo-dictionary/F/FARI.md

 # FARI

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : FARI

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 FARI: noun acronym standing for &quot;Fighting Against Racial Injustice,&quot; a club on the Geneseo campus.